gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 ---
-title: "C# for JavaScript Developers"
+title: "C# for JavaScript Developers: The Side-by-Side Comparison"
-description: The fastest way to learn C# for web developers is to use their JavaScript knowledge.
+description: "The fastest way to learn C# for web developers: Use your JavaScript experience."
 slug: csharp-for-js-devs
 time: 2018-09-15
-src: aasdf.png
+src: /img/cs4j/thumbnail.png
 ---
 [Title]C# Guide for JavaScript Developers: Side-by-Side Comparison of all useful features[/Title]